DavidRTeal/MistIF/README.md

 A psychological horror interactive fiction game exploring memory, identity, and the seven deadly sins through a dystopian sci-fi lens.
 The player navigates the EchoVault - a digital archive of fragmented personalities resisting an all-consuming "Mist".

 ## Key Features
 - **7 Terminal Rooms**: Each representing a deadly sin with unique characters
-- **Memory Fragmentation Mechanics**: Progressive revelation of backstory
 - **Emily Short's Screen Effects**: Enhanced text formatting for atmosphere
 - **Nonlinear Narrative**: Discover the truth about Nulltania's fall